chimera-linux/turnstile/README.md

 # dinit-userservd

-**Note: this is currently an experimental project.** It may work, but there are no releases and no kitten lives are guarantees yet.
+**Note: this is currently an experimental project.** It may work, but there are no releases and no kitten lives are guaranteed yet.
 The code is being cleaned up and improved, and there will be a release once stable.

 This is a daemon and a PAM module to handle user services management with the